 Permanent exhibition of the Bardi couple

-The Bardi Institute’s new permanent exhibition, focusing on popular art and textiles by Lina Bo and P.M.
-Bardi, is also on display in São Paulo.
+Also on show in São Paulo is the Bardi Institute’s permanent exhibition, focusing on popular art and textiles by Lina Bo and P.M.
+Bardi.

 The exhibition brings together household objects such as tools, dolls and ceramics that reflect the couple’s taste for human making, especially that of the Brazilian people.